jnicho02/alexa-fizzbuzz/README.md

 # Alexa Fizz Buzz

 A simple Amazon Alexa number game.
-This is a demonstration of using Amazon's  [Alexa Skills Kit SDK for nodejs)](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).
+This is a demonstration of using Amazon's  [Alexa Skills Kit SDK for nodejs](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).

 ## Launch
-say,
 ```
 "Alexa, open Fizz Buzz"
 ```